 New universities are being created in the region, but very few teach wildlife-oriented courses and consequently very few young students are interested in wildlife sciences, including primatology.
 Due to this lack of interest, there is great concern for the long-term survival of the rich and diverse non-human primate fauna of DR Congo.

-It is to contribute to the promotion of opportunities in primate research and conservation initiatives that we created the Primate Expertise (PEx), which aims to be a professional institution dedicated to primate research and conservation in the Democratic Republic of Congo.
+It is to contribute to the promotion of opportunities in primate research and conservation initiatives that we created the Primate Expertise (PEx), which aims at being a professional institution dedicated to primate research and conservation in the Democratic Republic of Congo.

 Since earlier 1990s, we have been researching on great ape (eastern gorilla and chimpanzee) behavioral ecology, teaching wildlife oriented topics (including primatology) and working with local communities in conservation awareness programs within the Albertine Rift region, a well-known hotspot zone in terms of biodiversity richness.
 We provide extensive primate field research knowledge to strengthen non-human primate research and conservation while creating expanded linkages with regional research institutes and universities.
 In collaboration with local universities, Primate Expertise inspires young generation of Congolese primatologists to take the leadership in the fields of research and conservation to ensure long-term survival of non-human primate species living in harmony with local communities.